Meet the Staff

 Leslie K. Oberhausen | Stage Manager

-The 2012-13 season marks Leslie’s seventh with the Louisville Ballet.
-She began her career over 25 years ago as a stage management intern at Actors Theatre of Louisville and has been working professionally in the Louisville area ever since.
+Originally from Highland, Indiana, the 2014-15 season marks Leslie’s ninth with the Louisville Ballet.
+After graduating from the University of Evansville with a degree in Technical Theatre, she began her career 30 years ago as a stage management intern at Actors Theatre of Louisville and has been working professionally in the Louisville area ever since.
 For 13 years she was the Production Stage Manager for Stage One: Louisville’s Family Theatre, touring regionally as well as to New York City and Off-Broadway.
-Other local credits include the Kentucky Shakespeare Festival, Derby Dinner Playhouse, Music Theatre Louisville, Actors Theatre of Louisville and the Kentucky Center.
-Leslie also teaches stage management classes at the University of Louisville.
+Other local credits include the Kentucky Shakespeare Festival, Derby Dinner Playhouse, Music Theatre Louisville, Actors Theatre of Louisville, Greater Louisville Inc., and the Kentucky Center.
+Leslie also taught Stage Management classes at the University of Louisville for the past 6 years.

 Ron Riall | Technical Director

 Ron Riall grew up in Southern Indiana where he pursued his interest in the arts and theatre.
 He went on to earn his bachelor’s degree in technical theatre from Indiana State University.
 After college, Mr. Riall joined the facility and taught theatre classes at St. Mary-of-the-Woods College (Ind.).
 In 1987 he accepted a position as prop master/designer with Actors Theatre of Louisville where he spent the next eleven years.
 His work covered more than 150 shows, including A Trip to Bountiful, Peter Pan and The Seagull.
 For over ten years, Mr. Riall worked commercially, designing events for groups including the International Bluegrass Music Association Awards, Brown-Forman Corporation, Dismas Charities and Churchill Downs.
-Mr. Riall joined the Louisville Ballet in 2008 as Technical Director supervising scenic elements for all productions and creating new sets/props for The Brown-Forman Nutcracker and Rite of Spring.
+Mr. Riall joined the Louisville Ballet in 2008 as Technical Director supervising scenic elements for all productions and creating new sets/props for The Brown-Forman Nutcracker, Rite of Spring and, most recently, Spaghetti Western.

 Administrative & Louisville Ballet School Staff